maxstarkenburg/git-testing/README.md

  * `main` branch is renamed (to test historical repos using `master`): no apparent changes!

 Also several tests related to requiring Git repos as packages/requirements in composer, including branch aliasing.

+Adding a change to test remote SSH vs. HTTPS changes